JetsonNanoKit/nano.github.io/README.md

-# nano.github.io
+# Resume
-Have fun with JetsonNanoKit 😊😊😊
+Here is my resume